suncoast-devs/handbook/lessons/full-stack-build-an-app-setting-up-for-users/index.md

 We will want to treat the `Id`, `FullName`, and `Email` as we have other fields for our model.
 For the password, we will be creating and storing a `HashedPassword` in the database.
-Mark this field as `JsonIgnore` so it skipped by serialization and not exposed in any API results.
+Mark this field as `JsonIgnore`, so it is skipped by serialization and not exposed in any API results.

 We also wish to be able to _assign_ a plain text password to a user.
 The setting of this plain text password should have the effect of hashing that value and